Yuuki69g/More-Questions-for-The-Millionaire-Game-Monika-After-Story/README.md

 ### Installation:
 - Go to the `Releases` page.
-- Download the latest version.
+- Download the latest version of the zip file.
 - Open the Game directory.
 Inside, you'll find a `Submods` folder.
 - Within the `Submods` folder, open the `ExtraGamesSubmod` directory.
 - Inside `ExtraGamesSubmod` you'll find the `Millionaire` folder.